ActionsToolbox/get-language-versions/README.md

   id: get-versions
   with:
     language: "python"
     min-version: 3.7            # not required - defaults to "EOL"
     max-version: 3.10           # not required - defaults to latest
     include-prereleases: true   # not required - defaults to false
     highest-only: true          # not required - defaults to false
+    remove-patch-version: true  # not required - defaults to false
 ```

 The action produces an `output` that can be accessed using: